 28.02 Describe the pathophysiology of the following immunology disorders:

-28.02.01 Allergic Reaction
+20.02 28.02.01 Allergic Reaction

 28.02.02 Anaphylaxis

 28.02.03 Anaphylactic Shock

 28.03 Describe and demonstrate the assessment and management of the patient in all age groups experiencing an allergic or

-anaphylactic reaction.
+20.00 anaphylactic reaction.

 28.04 State the following for the epinephrine auto-injector:

-28.04.01 generic and trade names
+20.04 28.04.01 generic and trade names

 28.04.02 medication forms

 28.04.03 dose

 28.04.04 administration

-28.04.05 action

 28.04.06 contraindications

-28.05 Demonstrate the use of epinephrine auto-injector
+28.05 Demonstrate the use of epinephrine auto-injector.

-28.06 Review the anatomy and physiology of the organs and structures related to anaphylaxis
+28.06 Review the anatomy and physiology of the organs and structures related to anaphylaxis.

 28.07 Describe the incidence, morbidity and mortality of anaphylaxis.

 28.08 Identify the risk factors most predisposing to anaphylaxis.

 28.09 Recognize the signs and symptoms related to anaphylaxis

 28.10 Describe the prevention of anaphylaxis and appropriate patient education.

 28.11 List common antigens most frequently associated with anaphylaxis.

 28.12 Demonstrate how to remove a stinger from a bee sting and proper management following its removal.

-29.0 ious Disease: Demonstrate a simple depth, simple breadth of the assessment and management of a patient who may have an ous disease for all age groups. -The student will be able to:
+29.0 ious Disease: Demonstrate a simple depth, simple breadth of the assessment and management of a patient who may have an

+Infectio ous disease for all age groups. -The student will be able to:

-29.01 List the causes of infectious diseases
+29.01 List the causes of infectious diseases.

 29.02 Describe the pathophysiology of the following infectious diseases:

 29.02.01 Hepatitis B

 29.02.02 Hepatitis C

 29.02.03 Tuberculosis

 29.02.04 Human Immunodeficiency Virus (AIDS)

 29.02.05 Severe Acute Respiratory Syndrome

 29.02.06 West Nile Virus

 29.02.07 Multidrug-Resistant Organisms

-29.03 Describe and demonstrate the assessment and management of the patient in all age groups experiencing an infectious disease.
+29.03

-29.04 Discuss mandatory notification to State or Federal agencies of various diseases.
+Discuss mandatory notification to State or Federal agencies of various diseases.

-L